-3. Interest paid on student loans
+3. Incorrectly claiming interest paid on student loans

 You can claim an amount only for interest you have not already claimed.
 If you have no tax payable for the year the interest is paid, it is to your advantage not to claim it on your return.
 You can carry the interest forward and apply it on your return for any of the next five years.

 Your employer may withhold dues from your pay.
 This will be noted on your T4 slip and you can claim a corresponding deduction.
 You may also get a receipt for these dues from your union or association.
-But you can only claim the deduction once.
-If you have been reimbursed for dues paid, you cannot claim any of the dues as a deduction unless your employer has included them as a taxable benefit on your T4.

 5. Other deductions (line 232)